 Crickhowell

 The X43 Stagecoach bus service from Brecon travels to Crickhowell in 30mins.
 There are many independent shops and eateries in the town centre (see our shopping fact sheet).
 The Bear Hotel is an historic 15th century coaching inn.
 It provides locally sourced food, local craft ales, spirits and wines which can be enjoyed in the relaxing pub garden.
 A range of accommodation can also be booked here, with some rooms featuring spa baths and four-poster beds.
 Visit the ruins of Crickhowell Castle or take a walk on the footpath from the bridge which runs alongside the River Usk.
-Travel 4mins on the X43 from the town centre to Gilfaes Turn.
-From the bus stop, the permissive footpath at Glanusk Estate and Tretower Court and Castle can be reached, both around 14mins walk in opposite directions.
+Travel 4mins on the X43 from the town centre to Gilfaes Turn bus stop.
+Walk 14 mins to Tretower Court and Castle.

 A cenotaph on a junction in a town centre.